Martin Fowler gives a great introduction to the idea of event sourcing when he writes:

 One potential downside of an event sourced system is state management is more complicated now.
 Recomputing state is infeasible at scale, and as a result, systems will maintain snapshots of state.
 For example, everyday, you can compute a snapshot and then use that as the base state for the next day.

-The what and when tension
+The what-when tension

 There is a symmetry here.
 One the one hand, a state source with a secondary event system, and on the other hand, an event source with a secondary state system.
 I'm currently thinking of it as a when/what distinction.
 An event captures 'when' trivially, and 'what' non-trivially.
 State captures 'what' trivially, and 'when' non-trivially.